-Glenn Hubbard’s recent book “Balance” chronicles the decline of great nations.
+Glenn Hubbard’s recent book, Balance, chronicles the decline of great nations.
 From Rome to Spain to Japan, policy mistakes on currencies, immigration, regulation, government oversight and intervention and other key issues, have had devastating impacts on nations and their people.
 What are our policy makers doing right and wrong?
 What are they avoiding that they should be doing?
 What are the implications for the future?
 This lecture will look at current policies and policy decisions our leaders should be making.

 Discussion with Laurence Fink, CEO of BlackRock, Inc.

+Mr. Fink has led the firm since its founding in 1988, keeping client-centric solutions and innovation at the forefront of his leadership.
+He heads the Global Executive Committee, which sets the strategic direction of the company and works across businesses to ensure BlackRock is prepared to solve clients’ most critical investment challenges.
 Mr. Fink is frequently sought after by government leaders, policy makers and some of the world’s largest organizations for guidance on how to navigate the increasing complexities of the global financial markets.
 He is actively involved in discussing major public policy issues and represents the investor perspective in ongoing financial reforms.

-Mr. Fink was named “CEO of the Decade” by Financial News in 2011 and has been named one of the “World’s Best CEO's" by Barron’s for seven consecutive years.
+Mr. Fink was named “CEO of the Decade” by Financial News in 2011 and has been named one of the “World’s Best CEOs” by Barron’s for seven consecutive years.

 November 19, 2013 | Uris Hall, Room 301